HD60Hz/squad-lab1-store/README.md

     except ValueError:
         print("You must provide a valid product")
 ```
-When we choose the command 2 corresponding to adding new  product we get :
+When we choose the command 2 corresponding to adding new  product we get:

 Result:
 <pre>